Supersampled scanning transmission X-ray microscopy for high-resolution vibration-independent time-resolved imaging: Introduction

 The setup described in this work is sketched in Fig.~\ref{fig:setup}(a).
-The position of the sample with respect to the FZP is measured by means of a dual pass heterodyne interferometer, as described above.
-This interferometer can be sampled up to about 770~kSa/s.
-In this work, it is sampled with a 4~kHz clock using a dedicated field programmable gate array (FPGA) position sampling setup (PandABox, from Quantum Detectors \cite{Zhang2018}).
-For each clock period, the recorded photon counts from the photon detector (in this case, a photomultiplier tube) are also saved.
+The position of the sample with respect to the FZP is measured with a dual pass heterodyne interferometer, as described above.
+The PolLux interferometer (Zygo ZMI-4104) can be sampled up to about 770~kSa/s, while the Maxymus interferometer (Agilent 10719A, combined with an Agilent N1231B three-axis laser board) can be sampled up to about 20~MSa/s.
+In this work, the position is sampled with a 4~kHz clock using a dedicated field programmable gate array (FPGA) position sampling setup (PandABox, from Quantum Detectors \cite{Zhang2018}).
+For the PolLux setup, the encoder signal (a 32-bit number for both the \textit{x} and \textit{y} axes) is delivered to the PandABox through an asynchronous serial protocol proprietary of Zygo.
+For the Maxymus setup, the parallel output of the N1231B card (also delivering a 32-bit number for both the \textit{x} and \textit{y} axes) is pre-processed by a custom-designed FPGA board to convert the parallel output into the synchronous serial interface (SSI) signal accepted by the PandABox.
+The 4~kHz sampling clock is directly derived from the 125~MHz native clock of the PandABox FPGA, guaranteeing that the time stamps are synchronized with the detected photon counts.
+While higher sampling rates are possible, we selected a sampling rate of 4~kHz as a compromise between a reasonably low data stream rate (ca. 228~kB/s) while still sampling the majority of the mechanical vibration spectrum (see Fig.~\ref{fig:vibrations}(c)).
+For each clock cycle, the recorded photon counts from the detector are also saved.
 The recorded information is streamed by transmission control protocol (TCP) to a control computer that processes the data.
 The PandABox FPGA configuration used in this work is shown in the Supplementary Information.
 The scanning of the sample is performed by driving the piezoelectric stage amplifier using a trajectory generator implemented within the realtime kernel running the Orocos library, whereas the requirements on the positioning feedback have been significantly relaxed compared to the PP and CV modes.

+For both implementations of the supersampled imaging setup at the PolLux and Maxymus endstations, no significant deviations from the usual stability of the operation of the STXM instrument or of the Pixelator control software were observed, indicating that the method can be easily implemented within existing setups.